 Turquoise waters and endless fine white sandy beach, which slopes gently into the sea.
-Oahu has many breathtaking beaches, the beach in Lanikai is without question one of the best among them and also one of the most beautiful in the world.
+Oahu has many breathtaking beaches.
+The beach in Lanikai is without question one of the best among them and also one of the most beautiful in the world.

 Lanikai means heavenly sea and the beach lives up to its name.
 Originally, the beach was much wider, but was significantly reduced by private houses and the construction of a wall, which stands directly on the beach.
 Exactly between these private houses is also the access to Lanikai Beach.
 If you don't know that the beach exists, you will quickly overlook the small alley that forms the entrance to the beach and the beauty will remain hidden.
-However, if you are looking for the beach intentionally, you will also find the access.
-Lanikai Beach is one of the quiet beaches and there are no signs or the like to guide the way.
+However, if you are looking for the beach intentionally, you will find the access.
+Lanikai Beach is one of the quiet beaches and there are no signs to guide the way.
 Once the entrance is spotted between residential buildings, only a few meters separate you from the shimmering sea.
-Turquoise, crystal clear water washes in gentle waves onto the fine sandy beach and it is hard not to drop everything to jump into the cool water.
+Turquoise, crystal clear water washes in gentle waves onto the fine sandy beach.
+It is hard not to drop everything to jump into the cool water.

 Mokulua Islands (The Twin Islands)

-From Lanikai Beach you can see the Mokulua Islands (Nā Mokulua), which are well known for Oahu.
+From Lanikai Beach, you can see the Mokulua Islands (Nā Mokulua), which are well known for Oahu.
 The two offshore islands of Moku Nui and Moku Iki are also called

-The Twin Islands called.
-Moku Nui is about 70 meters high and 300 x 250 meters in size.
+The Twin Islands Moku Nui is about 70 meters high and 300 x 250 meters in size.
 Moku Iki, on the other hand, is only about 45 meters high and measures about 265 x 215 meters.